richmans/huiskamers/readme.txt

 == Installation ==
 1. Upload the `huiskamers` directory to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. place [huiskamers] somewhere in a post
+3. place [huiskamers] somewhere in a post
+4. Add the style of theme_style.css.example in your active theme and adjust it to your needs.

 == Changelog ==